MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission.md

      - If any **breaking changes are identified, the submission is rejected.**
      - If mandatory affixes **are not included on all object names, the submission is rejected.**
    - In order of dependencies, all prior versions of the apps are published and installed. **If any installation fails, the submission is rejected.**
-   - In order of dependencies, all new versions of the apps are published and upgrade is run (apps must be digitally signed, else they won’t install). **If any installation/upgrade fails, the submission is rejected.**
+   - In order of dependencies, all new versions of the apps are published and upgrade is run (apps must be digitally signed, else they won't install). **If any installation/upgrade fails, the submission is rejected.**
    - A simple connection test is run; opening a role center and check simple actions and pages.
 If the connection test fails, **the submission investigated and potentially rejected.**
 7. If all country validations succeed and no errors are found then **the submission is accepted.**.